Suno logoSuno4.5

 • Content creators needing background music

-• Marketers creating audio for campaigns
+• Marketing teams creating audio content

 • Hobbyists exploring music composition